How to Weed Effortlessly Using a Dutch Hoe

 Sale

-• Ash handle with clear lacquered finish
+• Pressed steel blade with epoxy coated finish.
+Ash handle with clear lacquered finish.

 As opposed to other gardening hoes, you use a dutch hoe while standing straight up since the blade is at an angle.
 You don’t need to bend over into an uncomfortable position for your back or knees.